Agricultural Act of 2014: Provisions of the bill

 The bill includes cuts to Supplemental Nutrition Assistance Program (SNAP), commonly known as "food stamps".
 According to The New York Times, the $8 billion in cuts will mean that 850,000 households will lose $90/month in benefits.
 However, the bill increases funding to food banks by $200 million.
 SNAP is the largest portion of spending in the bill.
 The $8 billion in cuts comes from setting a minimum of $20 per year for the Low Income Home Energy Assistance Program (LIHEAP) to receive the Standard Utility Allowance (SUA) deduction, disallow medical marijuana as a deduction and ruling that lottery winners and persons convicted of certain crimes (murder, aggravated sexual abuse, sexual assault, and sexual exploitation and other abuse of children) can't get food stamps.
 However, the bill would start a new pilot program to encourage people on food stamps to try to find jobs.
+The bill also authorized the Tree Assistance Program (TAP) to provide financial assistance to qualifying orchardists and nursery tree growers to replant or rehabilitate eligible trees, bushes and vines damaged by natural disasters.
+The 2014 Farm Bill made TAP a permanent disaster program and provided retroactive authority to cover eligible losses back to Oct.
+1, 2011.

 The bill places income caps on farm subsidies, has a price support program for dairy farmers and ends direct payment subsidies, which paid farmers whether or not they actually grew any crops.
 This subsidy had cost $5 billion a year.
 The Agricultural Act of 2014 also contained the Christmas Tree Research and Promotion Order, a commodity checkoff program that established the Christmas Tree Promotion Board.

 Spending

-According to Brad Plumer at The Washington Post, the spending in the bill (FY 2014-2023) breaks down in the following manner:
+According to Brad Plumer at The Washington Post, the spending in the bill (FY 2014–2023) breaks down in the following manner:

 In total, this spending represents about 2.1% of projected federal spending over that time period.